A cut finite element method for the Biot system of poroelasticity: Acknowledgments

 NB acknowledges support from the Swedish Research Council under grant no. 2021-06594 while in residence at Institut Mittag-Leffler in Djursholm, Sweden during the fall semester of 2025.
 KAM acknowledges funding by: Stiftelsen Kristian Gerhard Jebsen via the K. G. Jebsen Centre for Brain Fluid Research; the national infrastructure for computational science in Norway Sigma2 via grant NN9279K; the Center of Advanced Study at the Norwegian Academy of Science and Letters under the program Mathematical Challenges in Brain Mechanics; research stay funds at ICERM, Brown under the program Numerical PDEs: Analysis, Algorithms, and Data Challenges; the Computational Hydrology project, a strategic Sustainability initiative at the Faculty of Natural Sciences, UiO; and the grant 101141807 (aCleanBrain) by the European Research Council.
 AM acknowledges travel funds from: ICERM, Brown under the program "Numerical PDEs: Analysis, Algorithms, and Data Challenges"; Norwegian Academy of Science and Letters under the program "Mathematical Challenges in Brain Mechanics"; Institut Mittag-Leffler in Djursholm, Sweden, under the research program "Interfaces and unfitted discretization methods (grant no. 2021-06594 from the Swedish Research Council).
+IY is partially supported by the United States National Science Foundation grant DMS-2410686, the Alexander von Humboldt Foundation via the Humboldt Research Award, and the Center of Advanced Study at the Norwegian Academy of Science and Letters under the program Mathematical Challenges in Brain Mechanics.